AustralianSynchrotron/mxcubeweb/docs/source/dev/environment.md

 #### 9.2.
 Running the front-end development server

-The front end development server, webpack development server, listens for changes on the filesystem and builds (re-builds) the UI when a change is made.
+The front-end development server, listens for changes on the filesystem and builds (re-builds) the UI when a change is made.
 This makes it very easy and fast to see how a change affects the UI and makes debugging much easier.
-The development server listens on port **3000**
+The development server listens on port **5173**

 ```
 # The front-end needs the backend to run,
 # so before starting the development server, open a new terminal and run (as in step 7):

 conda activate mxcubeweb
-mxcubeweb-server -r $(pwd)/mxcubeweb/test/HardwareObjectsMockup.xml/ --static-folder $(pwd)/mxcubeweb/ui/build/ --log-level debug
+mxcubeweb-server -r $(pwd)/mxcubeweb/demo/ --static-folder $(pwd)/mxcubeweb/ui/build/ --log-level debug

-# Enter the `ui` folder and issue:
-npm run start
+# In another terminal, from the root directory of `mxcubeweb`
+pnpm --prefix ui start
 ```

-The above will automatically open a browser with the URL: <http://localhost:3000>
+The above will automatically open a browser with the URL: <http://localhost:5173>

 #### 9.3.
 Running the end to end (e2e) tests

+Keep both the backend and front-end servers running then run the following command in a third terminal, from the root directory of the project:

 ```
-# Keep the backend running, and issue in the mxcubeweb root:
-npm run --prefix ./ui e2e
+pnpm --prefix ui e2e
 ```

-_This should give a result looking something like:_
+The result should look like this:
 ![cypress](assets/cypress.png)

 #### 9.4.
 Ready to develop